 - My purchase is supporting an Australian, independent business.

 - The purifier is low maintenance although it does require regular filling so will depend on your usage (please see update below).

 - The water is filtered by a water filter candle inserted and fixed upright into the filter container by way of two washers, water is then poured into the filter container then filters into the body of the purifier ready for drinking.

 - I received a spare filter candle with my order and replacements are easily obtainable from Biome.

 - It comes with a removable base – I don’t use the base as it seemed a bit unstable and our purifier is placed high up; I had visions of it toppling over (we have a couple of clumsy people at our place).

 - Before using the filter candle, it needs to soak upside down in a glass of water overnight.

 - The filter candle needs replacing every 6 months (for some models it’s every 12 months and this obviously depends on usage).
 When replacing the candle you should also clean out the filter container and water container with a cloth and warm water (no soap or any other substance).

-For those concerned about fluoride in their drinking water, you can also purchase fluoride reduction water filters from Biome.
+For those concerned about fluoride in their drinking water, you can also purchase SCP Fluoride Cartridges from here.